Ioannis Ladas: Greek supremacist views

 At a subsequent speech before a visiting group of sympathetic Greek-Americans on 6 August 1968 who come to offer their support, Ladas quoted Friderich Nietzsche's statement that the ancient Greeks invented everything and went on to say: "Foreigners confess and acknowledge Greek superiority.
 Human civilization was wholly fashioned by our race.
 Even the enemies of Greece recognize that civilization is an exclusively Greek creation".
 In the same speech, Ladas denounced young men with long hair as "the degenerate phenomenon of hippyism", calling hippies "anti-social elements, drug addicts, sex maniacs, thieves, etc. It is only natural that they should be enemies of the army and the ideals which the military way of life serves".
 Ladas ended his speech by arguing that Greeks for racial reasons were still the world's preeminent people, but had only declined of inadequate leadership, a problem which had been solved by the "revolution" of 21 April 1967.
 Ladas claimed that Greece under military leadership would be "cured" of its problems and resume its rightful place in the world.

 Minister in the Junta

 Later, he was minister for the interior and for social services.

 Imprisonment and death

 On 23 August 1975, he was sentenced to life imprisonment during the Greek Junta Trials.
+He was released from prison in September 1990 for health reasons.

+He married Efrosyni Kessari and they had two children, Ilias (b.
+1949), and Kalliopi (b.
+1956).

-He died in Kalamata on 16 October 2010.
+He died at his home, in Zografou, on 16 October 2010, at age 90.
+He was buried on 20 October 2010, in Kalamata.